 By interpreting the needs of the College's curriculum, the physical campus, and the local community, CSE supports the development of sustainability courses and course content in all three academic divisions of the college, the creation and synthesis of co-curricular programs and events, student and faculty research projects, and community outreach initiatives.
 These opportunities facilitate a living laboratory at Dickinson, which requires the application of theory and practice by all community members to solve campus, community and real world problems.

 The EcoLeague is the only college consortium in the United States dedicated to sustainability education and the active pursuit of environmental studies within a liberal arts framework.
-Dickinson College is a member of this unique consortium along with Alaska Pacific University, College of the Atlantic, Green Mountain College, Northland College, and Prescott College.
+Dickinson College is a member of this unique consortium along with Alaska Pacific University, College of the Atlantic, New College of Florida, Northland College, and Prescott College.

 The Dickinson Eco-Reps program strives to create a community of faculty, staff and student leaders in sustainability who work to empower others to make sustainable changes in their lives and in their communities through peer education, programming, and outreach.
 The program empowers Dickinsonians to represent and lead a community of their choice to become more sustainable and foster connections.
 Eco-Reps form a network of leaders that work together to create a sustainable campus.

 Sustainability Education Funding:

 Teaching staff and faculty at Dickinson College may apply for funding to develop sustainability education: curriculum development, professional development and student-faculty research.
 Projects must enhance sustainability-related learning across the curriculum and promote engaged citizenship for sustainability.

 The Dickinson Green Devil Certification program is an educational self-assessment tool that helps encourage all Dickinsonians to engage the world sustainably by thinking critically, reflecting on everyday choices and advocating for change.